 - Health Care Services assists care providers and injured workers by facilitating access to advanced assessment and treatment, diagnostic testing and specialist appointments as needed.

-2. Human Resources and Communications
+2. Human Resources, Communications and CPI

 - Human Resources manages recruitment and development of WCB staff, employee relations as well as employee compensation and benefits.
 Additionally, Human Resources is responsible for Employee Health, Safety & Facilities Management.